AG Sessions 'confident' he 'made the right decision' to recuse himself

 "It cannot continue, some people need to go to jail," he said.
 "The President has every right to ask the Department of Justice to be more aggressive in that, and we intend to."

-Sessions aid he doesn't have any conversations with Trump scheduled in the near future.
+Sessions said he doesn't have any conversations with Trump scheduled in the near future.

 "I don't think it's on the calendar yet," he said when asked about any future meetings with the President.
 But "people have talked about it at the White House."